 Outlook / Prognosis

-What is the prognosis (outlook) for people with dislocations?
+What is the outlook for a dislocation?

-When should I call the doctor?
+When should I go to the emergency room?

 What questions should I ask my doctor?